b3nkang/shignal/README.md

 ## Overview

-Shignal is a feeble attempt in applied cryptography to emulate the security protocols of the group chat and messaging service Signal.
+Shignal is an attempt in applied cryptography to emulate the security protocols of the group chat and messaging service Signal.
 This in-progress implementation features complete group structure hiding from the server and offline messaging, while maintaining authenticated key exchange between all group chat users through prekey bundling to prevent MitM attacks.
 In the future, the goal is to implement asynchronous, offline rekeying to facilitate the leaving of group chat members.

-The project is written in C++ with CryptoPP and, beyond the immediate Shignal functionality, also features manual implementations of AES encryption, decryption, HMAC tagging, signatures and certificates, and login and registration processes that use salting, peppering, and seeding.
+The project is written in C++ with CryptoPP and, beyond the immediate Shignal functionality, also features manual implementations of AES encryption, decryption, HMAC tagging, signatures and certificates, and login and registration processes that use hashing, salting/peppering, and two-factor authentication to increase security.
 Extensive networking and concurrency work has also been completed to wire up all parties within the codebase.

 ## Shignal Workflows and Assumptions

 ### Intuition

-At a high level, in order to support offline messaging, a centralized server that stores user messages is inevitable (ours is the ShignalServer).
-However, in order to obscure group structure and other characteristics to the server, it will only store user-to-user messages, acting as a "forwarder" between one user to another.
-As a result, all group state information is sorted by users themselves locally, and users must individually encrypt and send each message to every group member.
+At a high level, in order to support offline messaging, a centralized server that stores user messages is inevitable.
+Ours is called the ShignalServer.
+However, in order for our service to be as private as possible, we wish to obscure group structure and other characteristics to the server.
+To do this, our server will only see and store user-to-user messages, acting as a "forwarder" between one user to another—no group information or metadata must be stored in any way on the server.
+As a result, all group state information is stored by users themselves locally, and to send a message to a group chat, users must individually encrypt and send their message to each group member.
 All our server sees is the sender and receiver—information we unfortunately cannot abstract away in any practical implementation—but that is it.
-All messages of any kind—regular messages, admin messages, and add member messages, for example—appear to the server as random garbage, and nothing else can be gleaned about the hierarchy of the group (excluding side channel attacks like fanout patterns, but which are remedied with batching, random traffic, and delays which we deem out of scope).
+Messages of any kind—regular messages, admin messages, and add member messages, for example—appear to the server as random garbage, and nothing else can be gleaned about the hierarchy of the group (this is excluding side channel attacks like fanout patterns, but which are remedied with batching, random traffic, and delays which we deem out of scope).

 ### User-to-Shignal Communication